R. Kelly: 2013–2017: Black Panties, The Buffet, and 12 Nights of Christmas

-2018–2022: "I Admit"
+2017–2022: Guest appearances, "I Admit"

+On March 17, 2017, Pitbull released the song "Dedicated" off his album Climate Change featuring guest appearances from Kelly and Austin Mahone.

 Kelly released the 19-minute-long "I Admit" on SoundCloud on July 23, 2018, as a response to his accusers.
 The song does not contain any criminal admissions despite its title and chorus, which repeats the lyric "I admit it, I did it".
 In "I Admit", Kelly denies allegations of domestic violence and pedophilia, asserting that they are matters of opinion.
 Kelly also denounces Jim DeRogatis and repudiates his investigative report's claim of Kelly operating a "sex cult".
 Addressing the Mute R. Kelly social media campaign, Kelly sings, "only God can mute me".

 The song was criticized by reviewers, who described it as an act of trolling.
 Many outlets compared the song to that of his "Heaven I Need a Hug" extended version, Trapped in the Closet opera, "I Believe I Can Fly" concert remix, and O. J. Simpson's autobiographical novel If I Did It.
 Andrea Kelly and Carey Killa Kelly (R. Kelly's ex-wife and brother, respectively) responded to "I Admit" with songs that contain additional allegations against R. Kelly.

 An album credited to Kelly titled I Admit It after and including the 19-minute song from 2018 was released on streaming services on December 9, 2022, but was taken down after it was not approved by Sony or R. Kelly's team.
 The album was credited to Sony's Legacy Recordings but actually uploaded by Real Talk Entertainment, who had released the album through a sub-label also named Legacy Recordings.
-This resulted in the credited distributor, Universal Music Group-owned Ingrooves, cutting ties with Real Talk Entertainment.
+This resulted in the credited distributor, Universal Music Group–owned Ingrooves, cutting ties with Real Talk Entertainment.

-Touring career

-Kelly toured extensively as a live musician.
-His concert tours included: